checklist/checklist-support/docs/start/index.md

 Example Use cases: [Employee onboarding ↗](https://checklist.com/employee-onboarding-checklist "Employee onboarding Checklist"){:target="\_blank"}, [Office Cleaning ↗](https://checklist.com/office-cleaning-checklist "Office Cleaning Checklist"){:target="\_blank"}, [SEO ↗](https://checklist.com/seo-checklist "SEO Checklist"){:target="\_blank"}, [Vehicle Inspection ↗](https://checklist.com/vehicle-inspection-checklist "Vehicle Insepection Checklist"){:target="\_blank"}

-Read more on [Checklist Templates ↗](/templates/templates) or get started by customizing our [Store Opening & Closing Checklist ↗](https://checklist.com/retail-store-opening-closing-checklist){:target="\_blank"} template (click on the Save as Template button to save it as your own template and then play around with it).
+Read more on [Checklist Templates](/templates/templates) or get started by customizing our [Store Opening & Closing Checklist ↗](https://checklist.com/retail-store-opening-closing-checklist){:target="\_blank"} template (click on the Save as Template button to save it as your own template and then play around with it).
 Don't forget to Trigger it so that you can play it (i.e. follow the steps).

 ## Scheduled Template